Arkansas State University - Newport

 How to Charge Books

-ASU-Newport students will be able to charge books at the ASU-Newport bookstore only.
-Third-party, off-campus bookstores do not accept ASU-Newport book vouchers.
+ASU-Newport students will be able to charge books at the ASU-Newport Bookstore only.
+Students may not use off-campus bookstores to charge books.

 If you have questions, please email